 Wondering whether you should blow the kitchen budget and put a steam or combi steam oven on the must-have list?

-Combi steam ovens are generally more expensive than steam-only ones, but they offer far more versatility and I really believe that unless you steam almost everything you eat the extra investment in a combi steam oven is worthwhile.
+Combi steam ovens are generally more expensive than steam-only ones, but they offer far more versatility.
+Unless you steam almost everything you eat, if you’re already in the market for one, the extra investment in a combi steam oven is worthwhile.

 Steam-only ovens in Australia currently cost anywhere from $1600 to $7000 and combination steam around $2200 to a huge $14000.
 It’s a sizeable investment in what will be, for most people, additional to a traditional larger oven rather than a replacement.
-It is worth noting that in our house and many others I know of, the combi steam is used a LOT more than the full sized main oven despite its smaller size.
+On the plus side, it’s worth noting that in our house and many others I know of, the combi steam is used a LOT more than the regular oven despite its smaller size.

 Why buy a steam/combination steam oven?